- Fantastic Team

 - How To Prevent Rodents from Entering Your Vehicle

-Yes, mice and rats often infest not only our homes but also our cars and they can easily spend the winter inside, without you even noticing.
+We already know that rats can infest our homes and how to get rid of them.
+But, rodents can also take over our cars and they can easily spend the winter inside, without you even noticing.
 Got your attention?
 Keep on reading and you will learn where they nest and how you can protect your property.

 Signs of Rodents in Your Car